-In November 2017, the Alliance for Affordable Internet (A4AI) — a Web Foundation-led initiative — released data on the cost to connect to mobile broadband across 59 low- and middle income countries.
+In 2018, the Alliance for Affordable Internet (A4AI) — a Web Foundation-led initiative — released new data on the cost to connect to mobile broadband across 60 low- and middle-income countries.
 The data offers the latest examination of broadband prices in the developing world and represents part of an ongoing assessment of progress towards affordable internet.

 Explore the data and find full datasets for download

 Learn more about the research, its findings and implications